tylim88/create-next-apollo/template/README.md

-This project was bootstrapped with [Create Example App](https://github.com/user/create-example-app).
+This project was bootstrapped with [create-next-apollo](https://github.com/user/create-next-apollo).